 Overview

 Every year during tax season, we receive an influx of calls about tax-related identity theft.
-This type of fraud can happen when a criminal uses your Social Security number to file a tax return in hopes of pocketing the refund.
-To stay safe, file your taxes as early as possible and consider signing up for an Identity Protection PIN from the IRS.
+Tax identity theft can happen when a criminal uses your Social Security number to file a tax return in hopes of pocketing the refund.
+To stay safe, file your taxes as early as possible and sign up for an Identity Protection PIN from the IRS.

 We’re all about helping our members get proactive about combating fraud — and there’s actually a lot you can do to protect against this type of identity theft.

-So, with the 2023 filing season upon us, we created this guide to staying safe from tax-related identity theft.
+With the 2024 filing season upon us, follow this guide to stay safe from tax-related identity theft.

 There are different types of tax crimes, and they don’t all involve identity theft.